-Founded in 2002 by its director James Burritt, Vocális Chamber Choir is a select ensemble of dedicated professionals based in Buffalo, New York.
+In 2002, Mr. Burritt founded the Vocális Chamber Choir, a select ensemble of dedicated professionals based in Buffalo, New York.
 Vocális is committed to performing great a cappella music of all eras, and to cultivating an awareness of the art of choral singing.
-Comprising 23 voices, the choir strives to inspire, educate and enlighten our audiences through an intimate and moving concert experience.
-Now in its 15th season, Vocális has established itself as one of the finest choral ensembles in New York.
+The choir strives to inspire, educate and enlighten our audiences through an intimate and moving concert experience.
+Now in its 22nd season, Vocális has established itself as one of the finest choral ensembles in Western New York.

 Vocális members are music educators, church musicians, and other talented professionals from Buffalo, and beyond who share a love for quality choral performance.